iamjosereyes/ipinfo/README.md

-# ipinfo
+# ipInfo
 NodeJS Script
-- Retrives your current IP Address
+- Retrieves your current IP Address
 - Returns information about your service provider
 - Returns information about the zip code associated with the service provider.

+How to run this script
+- Open the terminal and run the following:
+> node getInfo.js